Write Your Secrets: What James Pennebaker Discovered About Expressive Writing

 If your clients would benefit from structure and guidance in their writing, you may want to consider an evidence-based curriculum.
 The Change Companies® publishes Interactive Journals that use expressive writing to guide and motivate individuals toward positive behavior change.

-Interactive Journaling® is a structured process that helps people reflect on where they’ve been, where they are and where they wish to go.
-The Change Companies® has served over 5,500 public and private organizations to help over 30 million individuals make wise and healthy life choices.
-Interactive Journals are compatible with the ASAM dimensions and have underpinnings in expressive writing, motivational interviewing, cognitive-behavioral therapy and the transtheoretical model of behavior change.
+Interactive Journaling® is a structured process that helps people reflect on where they’ve been, where they are, and where they wish to go.
+Interactive Journals are compatible with the ASAM dimensions and have underpinnings in expressive writing, motivational interviewing, cognitive-behavioral therapy, and the transtheoretical model of behavior change.